m7salam/custom-helper-scripts/README.md

 3. [git-deletemerged](#git-deletemerged) - Deletes all your already merged local branches to clean ur environment.
 4. [git-refresh](#git-refresh) - Refresh current local branch with any remote branch easily.
 5. [git-pushremote](#git-pushremote) - Push local branch changes to remote branch after updating from it.
-6. [git-switch](#git-switch) - Switch branches easily.
+6. [git-switch](#git-switch) (Deprecated) - Switch branches easily.
 Takes care of stashing changes and creating a new branch if required.
 7. [Setup Cutom Commands](#setup) - Get started in 5 minutes max.
 8. [Creating Custom Git Commands](#writing-custom-git-commands) - Have your own ideas?
 Create custom scripts.